 4. Do not internalize the dispute.

 You cannot keep 100% of your team satisfied 100% of the time.
-People will become emotional, but your overall goal is to minimize the occurrence.
-The best conflict management strategies reduce the risk of unnecessary conflict.
+People will become emotional, but your goal is to decrease the occurrence.
+The best conflict management strategies cut the risk of unnecessary conflict.

 5. Deflect unreasonable emotional reaction.

 Do not let the trigger influence your performance while resolving the conflict.
-Think of it as deflecting the trigger with a mirror.
+Think of it as deflecting the emotional trigger with a mirror.
+I call this technique the Polaroid view.

 As the much younger third child – my sister would tell me I was a ‘mistake.’
 My mother would say I was a ‘pleasant surprise.’
 I developed a particular, um, method of expression when I was young.